-Form 4.1-3 Preventive LID Site Design Practices Checklist Site Design Practices If yes, explain how preventative site design practice is addressed in project site plan.
+Form 4.1-3 Preven tive LID Site Design Practices Checklist Site Design Practices If yes, explain how preventative site design practice is addressed in project site plan.
 If no, other LID BMPs must be selected to meet targets.
-Minimize impervious areas: ⊠Yes □No Explanation: The project will utilize belowground infiltration facilities to collect runoff from impervious areas.
+Minimize impervious areas: ⊠Yes □No The project will utilize underground retention system to collect runoff from impervious areas.
 Roads and sidewalk widths are reduced to the City standards.
-Maximize natural infiltration capacity: ⊠Yes □No Explanation: The infiltration facilities are positioned in downstream and highly permeable areas that will maximize the amount of stormwater collected for treatment.
-Preserve existing drainage patterns and time of concentration: ⊠Yes □No Explanation: Post-development drainage patterns will mimic pre-development conditions.
-Stormwater will be retained in infiltration facilities and mimic the time of concentration compared to existing condition.
-Disconnect impervious areas: ⊠Yes □No Explanation: The infiltration facilities are permeable areas that will disconnect impervious areas before discharging offsite.
+Maximize natural infiltration capacity: ⊠Yes □No The underground retention system are positioned in a downstream and highly permeable area that will maximize the amount of stormwater collected for treatment.
+Preserve existing drainage patterns and time of concentration: ⊠Yes □No Post-development drainage patterns will mimic pre-development conditions.
+Stormwater will be retained in underground retention system and decrease, or match, the time of concentration compared to existing condition.
+Disconnect impervious areas: ⊠Yes □No The underground retention system will disconnect impervious areas before discharging offsite.
 Roof downspouts are designed to drain into BMPs that are permeable.
-Protect existing vegetation and sensitive areas: □Yes ⊠No Explanation: Not applicable, there is no existing vegetation onsite (see Attachment A for recent site photos).
-The site is being developed into a light industrial facility.
+Protect existing vegetation and sensitive areas: ☐Yes ☒No Not applicable, existing vegetation are agricultural plants.
+The site is being developed into a light industrial warehouse.
 There are no sensitive areas to protect.
-Landscape will be provided throughout the site.
-Re-vegetate disturbed areas: □Yes ⊠No Explanation: Not applicable, development consists of one light-industrial warehouse.
-Most of the disturbed areas will be paved; however, all disturbed areas will be collected by the infiltration facilities for treatment.
-Landscape will be provided throughout Minimize unnecessary compaction in stormwater retention/infiltration basin/trench areas: ⊠Yes □No Explanation: Heavy construction vehicles will be prohibited from performing unnecessary soil compaction at the locations of the infiltration facilities.
-Utilize vegetated drainage swales in place of underground piping or imperviously lined swales: □Yes ⊠No Explanation: Underground piping and imperviously lined swales are located at truck loading areas that could not be substituted with vegetated swales.
-All Imperviously lined swales will be taken to the infiltration facilities for treatment.
-Stake off areas that will be used for landscaping to minimize compaction during construction: ⊠Yes □No Explanation: Landscaped areas will be staked to minimize unnecessary compaction during construction.
+Re-vegetate disturbed areas: □Yes ⊠No Not applicable, development consists of a light industrial warehouse.
+Most of the disturbed areas will be paved; however, all disturbed areas will be collected by underground retention system for treatment.
+Minimize unnecessary compaction in stormwater retention/infiltration basin/trench areas: ⊠Yes □No Only designated vehicles will be authorized to enter the underground retention system in order to minimize unnecessary soil compaction.
+Utilize vegetated drainage swales in place of underground piping or imperviously lined swales: □Yes ☑No Underground piping and imperviously lined swales are located at truck and car loading areas that could not be substituted with vegetated swales.
+All imperviously lined swales will be taken to underground retention system for treatment.
+Stake off areas that will be used for landscaping to minimize compaction during construction: ⊠Yes □No Landscaped areas will be staked to minimize unnecessary compaction during construction.
 Material storage areas and stockpiles will be located on areas being developed into a parking lot.
 Access routes for heavy equipment will be located around infiltration locations.